RESEARCH STARTER

 The first discoveries of Asian giant hornets in the United States occurred in northwestern Washington in December 2019.
 Because it was winter, the hornets people discovered were dead.
 A specimen was sent to an invasive-species expert and was identified as an Asian giant hornet.
 This sparked fears that the hornets may have already been established in the country and would soon decimate honeybee populations.
 Honeybees pollinate crops, so their destruction would harm human food supplies.

 Luckily, Asian giant hornets have been discovered only in Washington State in the United States.
-Experts contend that it is unlikely that the bees will spread throughout the United States because they prefer to live in low, mountainous and forested areas.
+Experts contend that it is unlikely that the hornets will spread widely throughout the United States because they prefer specific forested and temperate habitats.
 When an Asian giant hornet nest was discovered in Washington State in 2019, it was eradicated.
 In 2020, a team of researchers from the Washington State Department of Agriculture discovered a dead queen.
-They searched for and discovered additional nests, one of which had two hundred queens.
+They searched for and discovered additional nests, one of which contained approximately two hundred developing queens.
 Other sightings also occurred.
 Researchers used various methods to kill the hornets and attempt to locate their nests.
 They created bottle traps baited with rice cooking wine and orange juice to trap individuals.
 They also developed technologies, such as using dental floss to tie a tiny tracker to a hornet to locate its nest.
-There has not been further evidence of Asian hornets in the United States since 2021.
+By 2024, officials declared the Asian giant hornet eradicated from the United States after no confirmed detections for several years.
 There have been, however, sightings of one of its close relatives and another invasive species, the yellow-legged hornet.
 These hornets were found on the east coast of the United States in 2023, raising new alarms.
 In Japan, where the Asian giant hornet is commonplace, honeybees have begun to fight back.
 A group of honeybees will surround a giant hornet and use the motion of their wings to create enough heat to kill the hornet, a process that experts call “heat balling.”
+Research on invasive hornet species has highlighted their potential ecological impacts, contributing to increased attention to monitoring and management efforts to protect pollinators.

 Bibliography